HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-The manual lists the following potential causes of the F75 fault:
+The boiler manual lists the following potential causes of the Vaillant F75 fault:

 Water pressure sensor and/or pump defective, air in heating installation, too low pressure in boiler; connect external expansion vessel to return.

 The boiler itself could be working correctly.
-But the fault is going to lie with one of two things:
+But the F75 fault error code is going to lie with one of two things:

-The diagnostic process is not particularly easy, and it’s easy to miss other related faults.
-So, if in doubt, contact a Gas safe engineer.
+The diagnostic process of the f75 fault is not particularly easy, and it’s easy to miss other related faults in boilers.
+So, if in doubt, you’ll need to contact a Gas safe engineer.

-The Vaillant Eco-Tec range is constantly being developed.
-Part of the reason for this is that the earlier models had some very poorly made parts.
+The Vaillant EcoTec range boiler is constantly being developed.
+Part of the reason for this is that the earlier boiler models had some very poorly made parts.
 One of these parts was the pressure sensor inside the boiler.

-Since the original Eco-Tec was launched, there have been three major overhauls of the Eco-Tecs’ pressure sensor.
+Since the original EcoTec boiler was launched, there have been three major overhauls of the EcoTecs’ pressure sensor.

-The newer models are much stronger and more durable.
-If you have an Eco-Tec that is from 2005-2010, it’s likely that it has an older (less reliable) pressure sensor, and there is a good chance it has failed.
+The newer boiler models are much stronger and more durable.
+If you have an EcoTec that is from 2005-2010, it’s likely that it has an older (less reliable) pressure sensor, and there is a good chance it has failed.

-A big killer of central heating systems is debris.
+A big killer of central heating boiler systems is debris.
 This includes sludge and lime scale.
-And prevention methods include installed a scale reducer, magnetic system filter installation and ensuring the system is dosed with inhibitor.
+And prevention methods include installing a scale reducer, magnetic system filter installation and ensuring the system is dosed with inhibitor.

-It may be (especially if no fault prevention methods are in place) that the sensor has become blocked with debris.
+It may be (especially if no fault prevention methods are in place) that the sensor on the boiler has become blocked with debris.

 One of the most popular manufacturers of central heating boiler pumps today is Grundfos.
-They are strong, durable, and reasonably priced.
+They are strong, durable, and reasonably priced for all different types of boilers.
 Manufacturers such as Vaillant and Glow-Worm use them in their boilers as standard.

-The easiest way to diagnose the F75 fault code is to first start with the pump.
+The easiest way to diagnose the F75 fault code of the Vaillant boiler is to first start with the pump.
 If the pump is working correctly, then the problem is going to be caused by the pressure sensor.

 When a boiler fires, a heating pump will kick into action.
 This will circulate the water around the pipe-work and central heating.

 You’ll recognise the noise as a soft humming noise, and it’s likely you’ll feel the boiler vibrating slightly.
-If there is no noise or vibration, then the pump is probably not operational, and a replacement pump needs to be fitted.
+If there is no noise or vibration, then the pump is probably not operational, and a replacement pump will need to be fitted.

-If there’s noise and vibration, the problem is most likely the pressure sensor.
-This can be fixed by cleaning out the sludge.
-But the time it costs in labour means it makes more sense to replace the whole pressure sensor.
+If there’s noise and vibration, the problem is most likely the pressure sensor on your boiler.
+This can be fixed by cleaning out the sludge in the boiler.
+But the time it costs in labour means it makes more sense to replace the whole pressure sensor for a new one.

-Costs of replacing both the pressure sensor and central heating pump will vary.
+Costs of replacing both the pressure sensor and central heating pump on your boiler will vary.
 The variation in price will come from: